The majestic Hengifoss and Litlanesfoss Waterfalls in East Iceland

 The spectacular waterfall drops into the gorge Hengifossárgljúfur in Fljótsdalur valley.
 The hike to the waterfall is a gradual climb uphill for an hour or so.

 I had tried to visit this waterfall on the 12th of July 2008, but as I was hiking up to it my father died in Reykjavík.
 So midway up to the waterfall, I had to go back and rush to Reykjavík, where I live.
-It actually took me 1.5 days to drive back as Hengifoss waterfall is in East Iceland some 700 km away from Reykjavík.
+It took me 1.5 days to drive back as Hengifoss waterfall is in East Iceland some 700 km away from Reykjavík.

 With my husband and father-in-law at Eiðar

 It wasn't until 7 years later that I was again able to hike up to Hengifoss waterfall, this time in the company of my husband and my father-in-law.
-The experience I had during my first hike to the waterfall had left a bitter taste in my mouth and I never felt emotionally ready to go on this hike again.
+The experience I had during my first hike to the waterfall left a bitter taste in my mouth and I never felt emotionally ready to go on this hike again.

 But hiking up there in September 2015 in the company of these wonderful men was a lovely experience and an accomplishment, which left me so happy and elated :)